roberth6060/Data-Transfer/README.md

 ## Summary

-Extract, transform, load (ETL)P python 3 script that extracts data from local excel file and insert the data in a postgres database table.
+Extract, transform, load (ETL) python 3 script that extracts data from local excel file and insert the data in a postgres database table.

 ## Requirements